 53g (buds in case)

 Motorola’s been quietly putting out audio gear for a while now—or at least letting other companies use its name to do it—and next up is the Motorola Moto Buds-S ANC.
-This pair of true wireless earbuds brings active noise cancelling (ANC), transparency mode, virtual assistant support, and more, all without using an app.
+This pair of true wireless earbuds brings active noise canceling (ANC), transparency mode, virtual assistant support, and more, all without using an app.

 Is the promise of a fuss-free experience enough to justify picking it up?